yankeyhotel/jquery.liveaddress/README.md

 This GitHub repository is where the plugin is being actively developed.
 It will have the latest "bleeding-edge" features and fixes, but also bugs.
 So while you can link to the raw file here on GitHub instead, it is more prone to bugs and breaking changes.
 It also may jump to a new minor or major version without warning, potentially breaking your implementation.
+Only the latest production version is actively maintained.